SudhanshuAi/tsk_atln/README.md

 # SQL Query Runner

-A frontend application for running SQL queries and visualizing results, developed for the Atlan Frontend Internship Task 2025.
+A frontend application for running SQL queries and visualizing results, developed for the Frontend Task 2025.

 ## Overview